hepsim-org/analysis/analysis/hpcbenchmark/README.md

    echo $PROMC
    echo $ROOTSYS
 ```
-  they should return the installation paths.
+ They should return the installation paths.

  3. Compile as "make"

  4. Download ProMC files from HepSim and put them to the "data" directory.
 Use hs-tools as:

 ```
-   hs-get tev100_higgs_ttbar_mg5 data
+   hs-get tev13pp_mg5_ttbar_njet data
 ```
+   (13 TeV pp collisions with ttbar+jets).
 See the HepSim documentation.

  5. Process all files inside the directory "data" using the command "./example".